COVID-OR/COVID-OR.github.io/README.md

 This takes a short while to get the patient set up with a smart watch.
 The guide to doing this can be found here:

+## NB: When filling in the forms below please use the unique ID and no patient identifiable information

 ### 3 - Complete Patient Demographic Data form

 This forms the Initial Patient Assessment